hannesfrank/remnote-schedule/README.md

 - [ ] Nested blocks: Event Rems which are indented in a Event Rem get rendered as subblock
 - [ ] Separate plugin settings page which has settings for colors, icons etc.
   - `- #RRGGBB: RemReference` colors events tagged with `#RemReference`
-  - autohighlight on tag
+  - Maybe autohighlight the Rem when adding a tag
 - [ ] Interactivity (this would need write access)
   - Click on a block to open the rem
-  - Delete block (gets hidden?)
+  - Delete block (Rem gets hidden?)
   - Drag to reschedule

 TODO: